 Longer passwords are better, with 12 characters a minimum, 16 recommended, using a combination of upper and lower case letters, and digits.
 Even longer passwords can be comprised of multiple words, perhaps joined in unique ways, and padded with repeating characters.
 Use a password vault to keep track of it all, and make sure to use all security best practices to keep your computer and your accounts safe.

 What makes a password good constantly changes, sometimes in ways you wouldn’t expect.

-To understand what makes a good password, we need to understand just a little about what makes passwords vulnerable – which means understanding a couple of the different ways that hackers hack.
+To understand what makes a good password, we need to appreciate what makes passwords vulnerable, which means understanding a couple of the ways hackers hack.

-Along the way, I’ll also discuss hashes (again) and why a “salted hash” isn’t breakfast food, but rather a critically important approach websites should be using to keep track of your passwords.
+Along the way, I’ll also discuss “hashes” and why a “salted hash” isn’t breakfast food, but a critically important approach websites should be using to keep track of your passwords.

 And there will be rainbows.

 For those with short attention spans, I’ll start with what you need to do differently, beginning yesterday.